What is Castor Oil?

 Castor oil is widely believed to support scalp health, enhance moisture retention, and improve hair texture.
 While it does not directly stimulate hair follicle growth, it may create a healthier scalp environment conducive to hair growth by reducing inflammation, fighting infections, and strengthening hair strands.

-Effects of Castor Oil on Hair
+Benefits of Castor Oil on Hair

 1. Anti-inflammatory

 Castor oil contains ricinoleic acid.
-Ricinoleic acid is an anti-inflammatory compound, which decreases the irritation on the scalp, which tends to inhibit hair growth.
+Ricinoleic acid is an anti-inflammatory compound which decreases the irritation on the scalp, which tends to inhibit hair growth.

 2. Nourishing and strengthening the scalp